cucapra/dahlia/docs/multidimensional.md

 (0 + 1 \times 1) \times 15 + (4 + 5 \times 0) \times 3 + (0 + 1 \times 2) \times 1 = 29
 $$

 As we noted before, we are more interested in the set of indices we can access with $a[i]$ than accessing a single element with index types.
-Therefore, we can extend the equation we derived earlier similarly,
+Therefore, we can similarly extend the equation we derived earlier,

 $$